abiel-lozano/Study-Bot/README.md

 # Study-Bot

 Study-Bot is an open-source project developed by Edumakers from Tecnológico de Monterrey.
-It is designed to assist visually impaired students review their academic course material.
+It is designed to help visually impaired students review their academic course material.
 It is an AI-powered study companion that incorporates various technologies, including [Whisper](https://openai.com/research/whisper), [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5), [Elevenlabs](https://beta.elevenlabs.io/), and [OpenCV](https://opencv.org/).
 For testing purposes, sample course material was sourced from [Langman's Medical Embryology](https://www.amazon.com/Langmans-Medical-Embryology-T-W-Sadler/dp/1496383907), a book by Thomas W. Sadler, PhD.

+This project is currently under development.
+So far, it can listen to the user's question, analyze the source material of the topic they want to study, generate an answer, and read it out loud to the user.

+The next step is to incorporate object recognition, so that the user can hold up a physical model related to the topic and ask a question about it.
+The object recognition will then be used to provide context to the GPT-3.5 model.

 ## Contributors